-Sheffield Central had the lowest turnout of the city’s constituencies, at just 52.92%, 5% lower than in 2017.
+Sheffield Central had the lowest turnout of the city’s constituencies and at 52.92% it was 5% lower than in 2017.

 Conservative candidate Janice Silvester-Hall received 13.1% of votes, while the Green Party were the third biggest party in the constituency as Sheffield City Councillor Alison Teal received 9% of votes.

-Mr Blomfield said a huge factor in his personal success was the support of students, as he represents the most students in the country by quite a distance.
+Mr Blomfield said a huge factor in his personal success was the support of students.
+His Sheffield Central constituency had the largest student population of any constituency in the country.

 “The fact that I’ve got the mandate from students in both of our universities is hugely important to me and I’ll continue to be a voice for them in parliament as I have been for the past nine years,” he said.